Handcuffs off FreedomRose wanted a life filled with peace, connections, and meaning, but she did not know how to tap into her personal power.

 Sign #10: You Never Treat Yourself

 When you love someone, you want to do nice things for them.
-Maybe you always give your spouse a massage after a hard day, or you put little notes in your child’s backpack.
+Maybe you always massage your spouse after a hard day or put little notes in your child’s backpack.

 Perhaps you always pick up the phone to listen to a friend when she calls you, or you don’t hesitate to step in and help a co-worker running behind on a deadline.